| Title: | Visualization of Categorical Response Models |

 Regular fitting of cumulative logit models may fail because of the restrictions in the parameter space that have to be

-, (sub)models with only one category-specific covariate, so-called
+considered.
+If partial=TRUE, (sub)models with only one category-specific covariate, so-called

 partial proportional odds models, are fitted.
 Then at least estimates for every coefficient should be available.
-If partial=TRUE
+If partial=TRUE, the resulting effects of these (sub)models are plotted.

 It should be noted that in this case no coherent model is visualized.
 Also the p-values refer to the various submodels.

-refer to tests of the corresponding partial proportial odds models against the proportional odds model.
+For partial=TRUE, the p-values p-rel and p-global refer to tests of the corresponding partial proportial odds models against the proportional odds model.

 It is strongly recommended to standardize metric covariates, display of effect stars can benefit greatly as in general differences between the coefficients are increased.

-P-values are only available if the corresponding option is set TRUE
+P-values are only available if the corresponding option is set TRUE.

 odds |